-In The Registered Church in China, Wayne Ten Harmsel pulls back for Western readers the shroud of mystery surrounding Chinese registered churches.
+In The Registered Church in China, Wayne Ten Harmsel pulls back the shroud of mystery surrounding Chinese registered churches for Western readers.
 Through interviews with Chinese pastors, evangelists, and lay Christians, he provides a rare view of what it means to live in the shadow of both the government and the well-known house churches.
 Registered churches have received criticism from both of these sources, as well as from many churches in other countries, particularly the United States.
 Ten Harmsel examines the charges leveled against registered churches and presents a balanced picture of the complexity of the church situation in China.
 (Such complexity arises, for instance, in the registered churches’ struggle to respond to new religious regulations and the controversy over Sinicization.)
 China has become a major center of twenty-first-century Christianity, and, despite how little is known about registered churches in the West, these congregations play a significant role in shaping Chinese Christianity today.